megasyntax/unknown/README.md

-- 📫 How to reach me plane/car/any transport
+- 📫 reach me by plane/car/any transport

 <!---
 DaftGits/DaftGits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.